-Burglary (CA Penal Code Section 459) is defined a entering a room, structure, or vehicle, with the intent to commit a theft within.
-Whether the offense is a misdemeanor or a felony will depend on what type structure was broken into.
+Burglary (California Penal Code 459 PC) is defined as entering a room, structure, or vehicle, with the intent to commit a theft within.
+Whether the offense is a misdemeanor or a felony will depend on what type of structure was broken into.
 Burglary charges and their penalties vary depending on several factors.

 1) Theft of a Private Residence